alexilyenko/alexilyenko.github.io/_posts/2017-09-19-uiautomator-basics.markdown

 Still not convinced?
 What if I tell you this little tool can help you to build fully functional, extendable and reliable test frameworks?
 Tempting, isn't it?
 Stay tuned!

-**Disclaimer**
-We're going to talk about UiAutomator2 since it's the most recent version, which includes all the fixes of the problems UiAutomator(1) had.
+**Disclaimer:** We're going to talk about UiAutomator2 since it's the most recent version, which includes all the fixes of the problems UiAutomator(1) had.
-{: .notice}
+{: .notice--info}

 ## How to get started with UiAutomator?
 ### Android Studio